rjbrown57/lp/docs/Roadmap.md

 * Improve Readme

 # v0.0.3
+* Allow site config files to be supplied via directory
 * submission endpoint
   * put a yaml/json doc to endpoint and it will render to webpage
   * validates config